Italian battleship Giulio Cesare: Armament and armor

 The main battery of the Conte di Cavour class consisted of thirteen 305-millimetre Model 1909 guns, in five gun turrets, with a twin-gun turret superfiring over a triple-gun turret in fore and aft pairs, and a third triple turret amidships.
 Their secondary armament consisted of eighteen 120 mm guns mounted in casemates on the sides of the hull.
 For defense against torpedo boats, the ships carried fourteen 76.2 mm guns; thirteen of these could be mounted on the turret tops, but they could be positioned in 30 different locations, including some on the forecastle and upper decks.
 They were also fitted with three submerged 450 mm torpedo tubes, one on each broadside and the third in the stern.

 The Conte di Cavour-class ships had a complete waterline armor belt that had a maximum thickness of 250 mm amidships, which reduced to 130 mm towards the stern and 80 mm towards the bow.
 They had two armored decks: the main deck was 24 mm thick on the flat that increased to 40 mm on the slopes that connected it to the main belt.
 The second deck was 30 mm thick.
 Frontal armor of the gun turrets was 280 mm in thickness and the sides were 240 mm thick.
 The armor protecting their barbettes ranged in thickness from 130 to 230 mm.
-The walls of the forward conning tower were 280 millimetres thick.
+The walls of the forward conning tower were 280 mm thick.